 Heads up from the admissions team: A challenging schedule will not counterbalance a non-competitive GPA, as your grades ultimately remain the single most important factor.
 Additionally, any grades of D or F on your transcript–especially in your junior or senior year–would be cause for concern on the part of our Admissions Committee and should be addressed in your application.

-For first-year admission, UGA requires that an applicant submit an official score report for either the ACT or SAT.
+For Spring/Summer/Fall 2022 and beyond, SAT/ACT scores will be required for First Year and Dual Enrollment applicants.
 Scores must be submitted electronically by the respective testing agency.
 UGA will not accept scores that appear on your high school transcript, nor will we consider paper reports.
 We receive electronic transmissions of ACT and SAT scores from the testing agencies on a weekly basis, and we will automatically update your application file with any new scores received by our application deadlines.
 Starting in 2017, UGA does not require the SAT or ACT essay, and we will not use these scores in our review.

 There are many myths and misconceptions about standardized tests and how they are used in admission decisions.
-At UGA, the only minimum score requirements in place are the ones required by the Board of Regents of the University System of Georgia for admission to its research universities: that is, an SAT-CR of 430 and SAT-M of 400, or subscores of 17 on both the English and Math sections of the ACT.
+At UGA, the only minimum score requirements in place are the ones required by the Board of Regents of the University System of Georgia for admission to its research universities: that is, an SAT-EBRW of 480 and SAT-Math of 440, or an ACT English or Reading of 17 and Math section of 17.
 If a student takes the SAT or ACT more than once, we will consider the best scores we receive for each section on either exam.
 While these scores are the minimum required by the Board of Regents, it is important to clarify that the typical profile of incoming students at UGA far exceeds these minimums.

 Please note: As with rigor of curriculum, a high score on the SAT or ACT will not compensate for a non-competitive GPA.
 Your record of three to three-and-a-half years’ worth of rigorous academic work in the classroom will be the primary focus of any admission decision.

-All first-year applicants should submit a School/Counselor Evaluation Letter, as well an optional academic Letter of Recommendation from a teacher or guidance counselor.
-Here are some quick reminders as you think about whom to ask for a recommendation.
+All First-Year applicants should submit a secondary school report as well an optional letter of recommendation from a teacher.
+Counselors will complete the secondary school report online through the Common App or through the link sent by the Office of Admissions.
+While we prefer electronic documents, counselors can complete a paper version of the NACAC secondary school report.
 A good letter of recommendation will be from a source who has seen you demonstrate and can vouch for your ability to complete rigorous academic coursework independently.
 Examples of this could be an AP or Honors teacher, or a teacher in your most challenging class.
-Less effective letters would be vague and less focused on academic performance.
-The recommender can submit these two documents electronically or can print a PDF version found on our Printable Forms page, complete it, and mail it to the Office of Undergraduate Admissions.
+Less effective letters are vague and less focused on academic performance.